 Last year I filled it with these festive Santa’s Workshop Shrinky Dinks.
 The girls would color a few small pieces each day and then we’d bake them off in batches over the weekend.
 It was a super fun way to string the activity out over the course of the month.

 Before the kids were old enough to write, we would decorate a sticker Christmas tree for Santa and I filled each day of the calendar with a few ornament stickers to add to their tree.
 Very similar to the magnetic version I have for us this year.
-I can’t find the sticker collection we used to use but this reusable sticker book is very similar.
-Bonus points for being reusable!!
-Or of course, you could pick up the magnetic version right here.

-5. Quality over Quantity treats:
+5. Quality Over Quantity treats: